Car Accidents With No Seatbelt in Hawaii

 Hawaii’s seatbelt law requires all motor vehicle occupants to wear seatbelts, including everyone in the front or back seat.
 If you’re caught not wearing a seatbelt, you can be fined, and a police officer can issue a ticket on the spot.

-For children, the risks are even higher.
+The risks are even higher for children.
 They must be in a booster seat or properly restrained according to their age and size.
 A child not in a seatbelt or booster seat is at extreme risk in a crash.
 The force of a collision can throw a child, causing severe injury or death.

 Public Awareness and Education